grafana/developer-advocacy/projects/Grafana Office Hours/GOH 16 - Grafana Agent with Paschalis Tsilias.md

 	- Either Grafana Agent cluster mode: https://grafana.com/docs/agent/latest/flow/concepts/clustering/
 	- or hashmod sharding (same as Prometheus)
 	- Performance
-		- They haven't reinvented the wheel - dogfooding
+		- They haven't reinvented the wheel - they use battle-tested techniques from Prometheus and OTel Collector
+		- dogfooding
 - Metrics Endpoint integration for Grafana Cloud ("agentless" integration)
 	- In what cases is the agentless integration not enough?
 When would you still need Grafana Agent?
 		- When you need more than just Prometheus metrics